foxharp/vislock/README.md

     -h        help

+A simple wrapper script, `run_vislock`, is included with the sources.
+I find it helps to keep my preferred invocation options in one place.

 History
 -------
-I've always been frustrated both by the a) complexity, and b) lack of flexibility of modern screen lockers and power managers.
+I've always been frustrated both by both the complexity and the lack of flexibility of modern screen lockers and power managers.
 I've implemented my own primitive variants over the years, with varying levels of success.
 Mainly they've barely done what I needed, and little more.
-When I found [physlock], it fit my needs perfectly... almost.
+When I found physlock, it fit my screen locking needs perfectly...  almost.
 So I've added the things that I've wanted, fixed the bugs I've caused, and maybe one or two others (not clear on those ;-), and it "Works for Me", as they say.

 I invoke vislock from a script in `/etc/acpi` (for lid closures), and from a small inactivity-detecting daemon I wrote a while ago.
 Other use cases are completely untested, but I haven't really changed any of the physlock underpinnings, so it's probably as fine as it ever was.

-Bear in mind that [physlock] itself has a long history, and an issues page to back it up.
-Many or most of the open issues on the physlock project may well apply to vislock as well.
+Bear in mind that [physlock][] itself has a long history, and an issues page to back it up.
+Many of the open issues on the physlock project may well apply to vislock as well.
 Unless they affect me personally, I probably won't spend a lot of time on them, but I'm happy to consider patches.

-A simple wrapper script, `run_vislock`, is included with the sources.
-I find it helps to keep my preferred invocation options in one place.